 For a small city, Nuremberg (known as Nürnberg in German) has a number of good restaurants, particularly German and local Franconian cuisine.
 Here, we review four from our recent trip.
 The Goldenes Posthorn is located just a block off the central square.
 It features local Bavarian, Franconian and German specialties.
 On this trip, we ordered

 The trip from Munich to the King’s Castles—Hohenschwangau and Neuschwanstein—in the municipality of Schwangau in Southern Bavaria takes about two hours, but it takes you back in time over 100 years.
-The castles, particularly Neuschwanstein, are not old.
-Hohenschwangau was completed in 1837 and Neuschwanstein was still unfinished when its builder, King Ludwig, died in 1886.
+It is perhaps fitting that these castles lie at the end of Germany’s famed Romantic Road – they perfectly evoke the romantic period.
+The castles,

 Dachau.
 This place needs no introduction.
 Since World War II, Dachau has become synonymous with concentration camp, cruelty, and torture.
 But Dachau is also a real town – a town that was a hip artists colony before the Nazi regime, a town that was a willing provider of supplies to the camp during the brutal